How to start your own consulting business overseas?

 Experience and qualifications – To be considered an expert in a specialized field you will have to have worked for a while in the industry to be considered an expert.
 You should also possess up to date knowledge that used currently in the industry of the country you are considering.

 Certification and licensing – Each country will have different certifications and licenses that are required to work as a consultant in that industry.
-Look at contacting a government body for your specific industry and ask them what certifications and licences are required to work as a consultant.
+Look at contacting a government body for your specific industry and ask them what certifications and licenses are required to work as a consultant.

 Work habits – Although you may be used to certain work habits in your country the chances are that work environments in other countries will be very different.
 To understand more about the work culture in a country, you could visit company websites that are within the same industry as the ones you wish to consult in.